Negotiating Car Insurance Settlements

 - The collateral source rule.
 In Maryland, there is a rule of evidence called the collateral source rule.
 It means that the at-fault driver's insurance company is obligated to pay for all of the damage caused regardless of insurance or any other payments you receive.
 The most common example of this is PIP payments.
 Your PIP pays for at least some of your medical bills from the crash.
 But the at-fault carrier in Maryland is also obligated to compensate you again for those very same losses.
 The same goes for lost wages.
 You can get paid for the time you miss from work even if PIP and/or your employer continued to pay you.
 That is counterintuitive, and the insurance company is sure to try to take advantage of your misconception.
 They adjusters generally will not lie to you, but they will play to your failure to understand the law.
 "Your medical bills were paid for, and your employer paid you when you were out, so we are just talking about pain and suffering, right?" is how they will pitch it to you.

 - Their first offer is just a first offer.
 When dealing with victims directly, they try to instill fear that their first offer is their last offer and to reject it risks having them pull the settlement off the table.
 Could it be their first and final offer?
 Could they pull the settlement off the table?
 Yes and yes.
 But both are extremely unlikely.
+It has happened to our firm a few times but the original offer returned plus a lot more in every case where this has happened.

 - A recorded statement is never a good idea.
 Sure, there are some situations where it may be that you have a contractual obligation in an uninsured motorist claim to give a recorded statement.
 But they are never going to help you get more money for your case.
 It is just a weapon the insurance companies use against you.